Conservative Party (UK): Energy and climate change policy

 David Cameron brought several 'green' issues to the forefront of his 2010 campaign.
 These included proposals designed to impose a tax on workplace car parking spaces, a halt to airport growth, a tax on cars with exceptionally poor petrol mileage, and restrictions on car advertising.
 Many of these policies were implemented in the Coalition—including the 'Green Deal'.
 A law was passed in 2019 that UK greenhouse gas emissions will be net zero by 2050.
 The UK was the first major economy to embrace a legal obligation to achieve net zero carbon emissions.

 In 2019 the Conservatives became the first national government in the world to officially declare a climate emergency (second in the UK after the SNP).
 In November 2020 the Conservatives announced a 10-point plan for a 'green industrial revolution', with green enterprises, an end to the sale of petrol and diesel cars, quadruple the amount of offshore wind power capacity within a decade, fund a variety of emissions-cutting proposals, and spurn a proposed green post-COVID-19 recovery.
-In 2021, the Conservatives announced plans to cut carbon emissions by 78% by 2035.
+In April 2021, the Conservatives announced plans to cut carbon emissions by 78% by 2035.

+In September 2025 the party announced that it would get rid of all net zero requirements on oil and gas companies drilling in the North Sea if elected and focus solely on "maximising extraction" to get all of the oil and gas out of the North Sea.

+In October 2025 the party stated it wants to scrap the Climate Change Act 2008, the UK's landmark climate change legislation which commits the UK to cutting carbon emissions by 80% by 2050.